Juan-Jones/earnonlinemoney/content/blog/best-blog-platforms.md

 ### Final Thoughts

 Selecting the best blog platform depends on your individual needs, goals, and experience level.
 Beginners might gravitate towards Wix or Blogger, while those looking for long-term growth and monetization opportunities often opt for WordPress.org or Squarespace.
-Each platform offers unique strengths in [blog content creation]({{< relref "content-strategies-for-bloggers" >}}), SEO, and monetization potential.
+Each platform offers unique strengths in content creation, SEO, and monetization potential.

 Ultimately, by choosing suitable blog platforms you can simplify process of launching, growing, and profiting from a blog more straightforward.
 Whether your goal is to make a blog for personal satisfaction or to join the ranks of [rich bloggers]({{< relref "highest-paid-bloggers" >}}), choosing the right platform is the foundation of your success.